yrdsb-peths/final-greenfoot-project-Dashanesta/README.md

 Biker Mania is a top down 2D endless runner game.
 The objective is to travel the furthest distance possible, without losing your lives to crates scattered along the  road!

 You start with 3 lives.
-Life powerups give you one extra life each, and dpeed powerups cause tripled speed and reduced crates for 15 seconds.
+Life powerups give you one extra life each, and speed powerups cause tripled speed and reduced crates for 15 seconds.

 My current high score: 8.36km